CoreMedia/coremedia-social-hub/documentation/Configuration.md

 When the configurations are read during the Studio startup, the Social Hub will try to map the configurations to the corresponding _SocialHubAdapter_.
 It uses the implementation of _SocialHubAdapterFactory_ that is available for every Social Hub adapter.
 The _SocialHubAdapterFactory#getType_ must match the _type_ property that is set in the setting.

+### Connector Configuration

+The connector configuration usually contains the credentials for accessing a social network or a social media tool.
+Interfaces that mapping this configuration must extend the interface _ConnectorConfiguration_ which contains additional settings valid for all connector configurations.

+The _ConnectorConfiguration_ interface implements the following methods:

+- _getImageVariant()_

+  Defines the name of the image variant that should be used when an image is pushed to the external system.
+  If the variant is not found or not configured, the original blob will be used.

 #### Connector Specific Properties